dalibo/cnpg-plugin-pgbackrest/README.md

 ## Features

-- Data Directory Backup
-- WALs archiving
+- WALs archiving and restoring (asynchronous, using pgBackRest async feature)
+- Taking and restoring backup
+- PITR AKA Point-in-Time Recovery
+- Creating secondary based on logshipping

 This plugin is currently only compatible with `s3` storage and have been tested with: